You can help reduce your risk of developing coronary heart disease (CHD).

 You can keep your blood pressure under control by:

-- eating a healthy diet low in saturated fat
+- having a healthy diet low in saturated fat

-- taking the prescribed medicine to lower your blood pressure
+- taking prescribed medicine to lower your blood pressure

-You have a greater risk of developing CHD if you are diabetic.
+You have a greater risk of developing CHD if you have diabetes.
 Being physically active and controlling your weight and blood pressure will help manage your blood sugar level.

-If you're diabetic, your target blood pressure level should be below 130/80mmHg.
+If you have diabetes, your blood pressure level should be below 130/80mmHg.

-If you have CHD, you may be prescribed medicine to help relieve your symptoms.
-Medicine will also help stop further problems from developing.
+If you have CHD, your doctor may prescribe medicine to help relieve your symptoms.
+Medicine will also help stop further heart problems from developing.

-You may not have CHD but have high cholesterol, high blood pressure or a history of family heart disease.
-Your GP may prescribe medicine to prevent you developing heart-related problems.
+If you do not have CHD but have high cholesterol, high blood pressure or a history of family heart disease, your doctor may prescribe medicine.

 Content supplied by the NHS and adapted for Ireland by the HSE